kroitor/gjk.c/README.md

 WORK IN PROGRESS, to be continued soon... )

+### Approximating Roundness

+WORK IN PROGRESS, to be continued soon... )

+### Contact Points

+WORK IN PROGRESS, to be continued soon... )

 ## References (must see)
 Most of the info (along with reference implementation) was taken from dyn4j.
 It has a very thorough explanation of GJK and it is definitely a must visit for those who need to understand the intricacies of the algorithm.